microsoft/msquic/docs/BUILD.md

 `-Arch <x86/x64/arm/arm64>` Allow for building for different architectures. **x64** is the defualt architecture.

-`-Shared <true/false>` Allows for building a static or shared library.
+`-Static` Compiles msquic as a monolithic statically linkable library.
 Supported only by Windows currently.

 `-Tls <schannel/openssl>` Allows for building with different TLS providers.
 The default is platform dependent (Windows = schannel, Linux = openssl).